 Jeans in World War II

 Fabric restrictions during World War II caused jeans, as well as other garments, to adapt a new look, using less material in production.
 And as men went off to war, women took on jobs formerly filled by men, including factory work.
-Publicity shots (like the one on the right) of jean clad working women encouraged the can-do patriotic attitude of the day.
+Publicity shots, like the one above, of jean clad working women encouraged the can-do patriotic attitude of the day.

-Mid century clothing designers like Clair McCardell, who promoted American mass production and affordable fashion, included denim in her day wear dresses.
+Mid century clothing designers like Clair McCardell, who promoted American mass produced, affordable fashion, included denim in her day wear dresses.

 During the war, American GI's wore jeans while off duty overseas, giving the humble style a new reputation.
 Jeans, to others, came to represent American leisure and abundance, and became symbolic of American freedom.